zurutech/gans-from-theory-to-production/README.md

 Starting from the very basic of what a GAN is, passing trough Tensorflow implementation, using the most cutting edge APIs available in the framework, and finally, production-ready serving at scale using Google Cloud ML Engine.

+This is the [ZURU Tech](https://zuru.tech/) way of making GANs: enjoy it.

 ## Workshop's Table of contents

 - Introduction to GANs: Theory and Applications